15anuddk/UART/UART/Readme.md

-This communication protocol is not like SPI or I2C its a hardware circuit.
+# UART communication protocol is not like SPI or I2C its a hardware circuit.

-The simple_uart: objective: understanding the design and functionality of UART protocol.
+## The simple_uart: objective: understanding the design and functionality of UART protocol.
 Designed receiver and transmitter modules.
 ✅ Full-duplex communication support